h-aldarmaki/sentence_eval/README.md

 gunzip models/si_skipgram_small/siskip_300.vec.gz
 ```

-* Create vector representations for all datasets.
-You can create a script that takes two arguments (input, output) and update `cmd` in `process_files.sh`.
+* Create vector representations for all datasets and store them in the approperiate `\vec` folders.
+You can create a script that takes two arguments (input, output) and update `cmd` in `process_files.sh` to do this automatically.
 An example script for creating vectors using weighted average of word embeddings is given in `sif_vectors.sh`.
-You will need Matlab to run that.
+You will need Matlab to run it:

 ```
 ./process_files.sh